zhangqianhui/GazeAnimationV2/README.md

-# Self-Guided Eye Rotation for Attention Rectification using Progressive Growing Generative Adversarial Networks
+# GazeCorretion: Self-Guided Eye Manipulation in the wild using Generative Adversarial Networks
 The code of paper "Self-Guided Eye Rotation for Attention Rectification using Progressive Growing Generative Adversarial Networks".
 Paper will published coming soon.

 --------------------------------------------